Yahaan: Plot

-Kashmir is in turmoil because of terrorists trying to take over the land and the Indian army trying to find and eliminate them.
-Army commander Aman meets Adaa when posted to Kashmir to fight the insurgents.
-Adaa lives with her father, grandmother, and a mute adopted sister.
-Adaa's brother Shakeel has joined hands with the terrorists.
-Circumstances soon lead to Aman and Adaa falling in love.
-Aman does not let the army know about his new relationship.
-He is given the task of finding and eliminating terrorists; he captures their leader, who happens to be Shakeel's mentor.
-Adaa's family learns about her affair with Aman.
-Her grandmother approves of the relationship, but her father requests Aman to stay away from them, as their love will not be approved in that place.
+Kashmir is in turmoil due to terrorist activity and the Indian army's attempts to locate and eliminate those responsible.
+When army commander Aman is posted to Kashmir to combat insurgents, he meets Adaa.
+She lives with her father, grandmother, and mute adopted sister.
+Her brother, Shakeel, has joined the terrorists.
+Aman and Adaa soon find themselves falling in love.
+However, Aman does not inform the army about his new relationship.
+His task is to find and eliminate the terrorists, and he captures their leader, who is Shakeel's mentor.
+Adaa's family learns about her relationship with Aman.
+While her grandmother approves, her father asks Aman to stay away, saying that their relationship will not be accepted.

-A disappointed Aman is then given another mission.
-Acting on a tip, he and his men go to raid a terrorist hideout but are attacked by the terrorists.
-Many insurgents are killed, and Aman and four comrades are taken captive by Shakeel.
-They demand the release of their leader from the government in exchange for the soldiers.
-But Adaa finds her brother's hideout, goes there, and pleads with him not to harm Aman.
-Using the opportunity, Aman breaks free and escapes with Adaa, just as the army besieges the place and rescues the captured army men.
+Disappointed, Aman is given another mission.
+Acting on a tip-off, he and his men raid a terrorist hideout, only to be attacked by the terrorists themselves.
+Many insurgents are killed, and Aman and four of his comrades are captured by Shakeel.
+He demands the release of his leader in exchange for the soldiers.
+Shakeel demands the release of his leader in exchange for the soldiers.
+Meanwhile, Adaa finds her brother's hideout and begs him not to hurt Aman.
+Seizing the opportunity, Aman breaks free and escapes with Adaa just as the army besieges the hideout and rescues the captured soldiers.